clark-ewerton/cypress-serverest-cicd/README.md

-# Project to demonstrate knowledge in Cypress + Design Patterns + CI/CD (Github Actions and Pages) + Mochawesome Reports + Multiple Browsers
+# Project to demonstrate knowledge in Cypress + Design Patterns + CI/CD (Github Actions/Pages and Azure Devops) + Mochawesome Reports + Multiple Browsers

 Sample project to experiment with [Cypress](https://cypress.io) to test the ServeRest app along with CI/CD using GitHub Actions and Pages.